deetonn/Console/README.md

  - If you have Windows Terminal, click on the small arrow that is pointing down next to your recently opened tabs.
  - Select settings
  - On the options on the left, scroll down to the very bottom and select `Add a new profile`.
 Then select `New empty profile`.
- - Chose a name of your choice, then set the `command line` option to point to the `Console.exe` you just installed.
+ - Choose a name of your choice, then set the `command line` option to point to the `Console.exe` you just installed.
  - Go back to start-up and set it as your default profile.
  - Profit!
  ## Usage